nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `list`

 Example:
-* `find` Returns the current list of internship applications tracked by sprINT.
+* `list` Returns the current list of internship applications tracked by sprINT.

 ### Editing an internship : `edit`